-Passive Open Space Limited Use Golf Course Active Open Space Full Use Ski Resort Active Open Space Limited Use Ski Resort Active Open Space Resource Conservation Active Open Space Right-of-Way and Access Active Open Space Subarea infrastructure, fits into the natural conditions of a site, and avoids land with development constraints.

-g.
-Consider creating new subdivision regulations that require town review of all condo maps to ensure compliance with applicable regulations and town approvals.
+- infrastructure, fits into the natural conditions of a site, and avoids land with development constraints. - g.
+Consider creating new subdivision regulations that require town process and condo may be ensure compliance with applicable regulations and town approvals.

 3. Mixed-Use Center